Lenny Henry: 2000s

 In 2003, Henry was listed in The Observer as one of the fifty funniest acts in British comedy.
 He was the voice of the British speaking clock for two weeks in March 2003 in aid of Comic Relief.

-Henry voiced Dre Head, the "shrunken head" on the Knight Bus in the 2004 Alfonso Cuarón movie Harry Potter and the Prisoner of Azkaban, and read the audiobook version of Neil Gaiman's Anansi Boys.
+Henry voiced Dre Head, the "shrunken head" on the Knight Bus, in the 2004 Alfonso Cuarón movie Harry Potter and the Prisoner of Azkaban, and read the audiobook version of Neil Gaiman's Anansi Boys.
 He also voiced Sporty on the children's show Little Robots.
 Henry appeared in advertisements for butter products in New Zealand, commissioned by the company now known as Fonterra, as well as portraying Saint Peter in the Virgin Mobile advertising campaign in South Africa.
-In the UK, he used his character of Theophilus P. Wildebeeste to advertise Alpen muesli, and promoted the non-alcoholic lager, Kaliber.
+In the UK, he used his character of Theophilus P. Wildebeeste to advertise Alpen muesli, and promoted the non-alcoholic lager Kaliber.

 In June 2000, for a BBC documentary, he sailed a trimaran from Plymouth to Antigua with yachtsman Tony Bullimore.
 In 2005, he appeared in Birmingham, as an act for Jasper Carrott's Rock with Laughter.
 He appeared alongside performers such as Bill Bailey, Jasper Carrott, Bonnie Tyler, Bobby Davro and the Lord of the Dance troupe.
 In 2006, Henry starred in the BBC programme Berry's Way.
-He did the voice of Dark Nebula in Kirby: Squeak Squad.
 On 16 March 2007, Henry made a cameo appearance as himself in a sketch with Catherine Tate, who appeared in the guise of her character Geordie Georgie from The Catherine Tate Show.
 The sketch was made for the BBC Red Nose Day fundraising programme of 2007.